 Whether you’ve shared pictures in a forum (anonymously or not) or don’t want to answer queries about X for whatever reasons, stick by your boundaries.
 Don’t apologise, this can fuel the most entitled to follow up the request with utter bullshit pressure or shaming for not catering to their every whim.

-[Photo from Unsplash.
-Description: black and white picture of an index touching a mirror and its reflection.]
+[Black and white picture of an index touching a mirror and its reflection from Unsplash.]

 No one making queries should matter more to you than you do.